-GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 FCT AREA COUNCIL ELECTION
+GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 INTRODUCTION

-In line with the Commission’s policy to ensure the safety of all personnel on Election Day, including media practitioners, journalists from recognised media organisations are required to be duly accredited to cover the conduct of elections.
+As part of the Commission's Policy to ensure the safety of all personnel on Election Day including Media personnel, Journalists from Media Organisations are duly accredited to cover the conduct of elections.

-Accordingly, the Independent National Electoral Commission (INEC) has approved the following guidelines for journalists and media organisations intending to cover the 2026 FCT Area Council Election.
+In light of the above, the Commission has approved the following guidelines for Journalists and Media Organisations intending to cover the 2026 Ekiti State Governorship Election.

 APPLICATION FOR ACCREDITATION